 We took a swim to get into the cave and we were amazed by the colors that were shining through the water.
 They were almost fluorescent blue and one must visit it in person to comprehend the whole scope of the experience.
 The swim we had there was and will definitely stay the most interesting swimming experience any of us ever had.

 We asked the captain if he could show us some more interesting parts of Vis.
 He said the best places to see are usually not known to the general public and therefore offer privacy and a sense of exclusivity.
-Having a gulet to move around freely and a captain devoted to give his guests only the best, we therefore embarked on a short cruise to explore this hidden places no other tourist knows about.
+Having a gulet to move around freely and a captain devoted to giving his guests only the best, we, therefore, embarked on a short cruise to explore these hidden places no other tourist knows about.

 When we had our usual late evening talk before we left for our cabins, we all noticed the change in our sleep.
 It was great to have a good night sleep for a change, we unanimously agreed.
 And so we let ourselves to take over by yet another night, eagerly awaiting the next day to come and bring about new adventures …

 It was day 6 of our cruise!
 The perception of time is really altered when escaping the time pressure people get used to.
 It felt so liberating to get rid of that awful feeling of living under a nasty dictatorship, things like timetables and other methods of controlling our everyday life, create.
 On the other hand, the past six days seemed to go past us so fast … If only there was a method to slow down the passing of time for good things in life!
 Like our cruise.